ansharihbasri/medicine/content/references/B00 herpes simplex.md

 - distribution: [[B00 herpes simplex#^201c4e|lokalisata (lips, genitalia)]] ^eb3baa
 	- if lips, compare to:
 		- [[B08.4 hand foot and mouth disease]] (differ in predilection (also oral mucosa unlike herpes simplex))
+		- [[L01.01 non-bullous impetigo (impetigo krustosa)]] (may slightly differ in that impetigo is more outward/perioral whereas herpes closer/on edge of lips; differ in morphology (honey-colored crust); also no pain/tingling prodrome like herpes) ^d79e6d
 	- if genitalia, compare to:
 		- [[A63.0 condyloma acuminata]] (similarly local, genitalia; but differ in morphology (verruca/hyperkeratosed/cauliflower-like))
 		- if selangkangan may compare to [[B08.1 molluscum contagiosum]] (but differ in morphology (just papule, soft, umbilicated))